sen-Kawa/Cpp-03/README.md

 Compilation:
 - make
--Compiling with -Wall -Wextra -Werror and -std=c++98
+- Compiling with -Wall -Wextra -Werror and -std=c++98